mirage/mirage/README.md

 This repository includes:

-* a commmand-line tool to create and deploy applications with Mirage.
+* a command-line tool to create and deploy applications with Mirage.
 * in `types/`, a library of type signatures that compliant applications use.

 There are several diverse backends in Mirage that require rather specialised